zuri-training/clovar_cms/README.md

 ```

 Activate the virtual environment

 ```bash
 pipenv shell
 ```

 Create a branch while in that virtual environment and switch into that branch

 ```bash
 git checkout -b your-gihub-username
 ```

 Install all packages in the `Pipfile`

 ```bash
 pipenv install
 ```
 > You can choose to install individual packages with: `pipenv install package-name`)

+### Major packages used at the moment (list will be updated as we progress)

+- `django-environ` (tip: pipenv install django-environ).

 <!-- ## How to run this project locally

-> Preferred tool for creating and managing virtual environmnents: `pipenv` (see installation guide: <https://pypi.org/project/pipenv/>).
+> Preferred tool for creating and managing virtual environments: `pipenv` (see installation guide: <https://pypi.org/project/pipenv/>).
 1. Clone this repo (which create a folder).
 2. Change directory into the repo folder (using the `cd` command).
 3. Run this command: `pipenv install django` (this step will create a virtual environment that will take the repo name and install django in it).
 4. Run this command to activate the environment: `pipenv shell`.
 5. While in the virtual environment, create your repo branch and switch into it.
-6. Lastly, install all packages in the `Pipfile` with this command: `pipenv install` (or, you can choose to install individual packages with: `pipenv install package-name`).
+6. Lastly, install all packages in the `Pipfile` with this command: `pipenv install` (or, you can choose to install individual packages with: `pipenv install package-name`). -->

-### Major packages used at the moment (list will be updated as we progress)

-- `django-environ` (tip: pipenv install django-environ). -->

 ## Features